Call Today

 3. Aluminum

-spline for screenVinyl and aluminum framed screen panels require less maintenance and retain the screen differently than the wood framed screen panels.
-In these styles the screen is held in a small channel built into the aluminum or vinyl frame and a thin tubular gasket called a spline.
-Replacing screen in these styles in not difficult either but requires a specialized tool known as a spline tool.
-A spline tool is a fairly simple tool with a wood or plastic handle and two small wheels on each end.
+Vinyl and aluminum framed screen panels require less maintenance and retain the screen differently than the wood framed screen panels.
+In these styles the screen is held in a small channel built into the aluminum or vinyl frame by a thin tubular gasket called a spline.
+Replacing screen in these styles is not difficult either but requires a specialized tool known as a spline tool.
+A spline tool is a simple tool with a wood or plastic handle and two small wheels on each end.
 One of these wheels has a concaved edge and the other wheel has a convex edge.
 The convex edge is used to work the screen in the channel and concaved edge is used to work the spline over the screen.

 A quick note on spline: Spline can come in several different sizes.
-In order to get the proper size you can either buy several rolls of different diameters or you can cut a small sample from the spline you intend on replacing and size up the new spline to the old.
+In order to get the proper size, you can either buy several rolls of different diameters or you can cut a small sample from the spline you intend on replacing and size up the new spline to the old.

 To replace screen in vinyl or aluminum framed screen panels you will need the following tools: